-Students with disabilities, as defined in Section 228.041(18), Florida Statutes, are eligible for consideration of a special exemption from the graduation test requirement under extraordinary circumstances that create a situation where the results of administration of the graduation test would reflect a student's impaired sensory, manual, or speaking

-- the provisions of the law relating to public school student progression and the district school board's policies and procedures on student retention and promotion; - by grade, the number and percentage of all students in Grades 3 through 10 performing at levels 1 and 2 on the reading portion of the FCAT; - by grade, the number and percentage of all students retained in Grades 3 through 10; - information on the total number of Grade 3 students who were promoted for good cause by each category of good cause as specified in FS 1008.25 (6)(b); - any revisions to the district school board's policy on student retention and promotion from the prior year.
+1 2 Students with disabilities, as defined in Section 228.041(18), Florida 3 Statutes, are eligible for consideration of a special exemption from the graduation test requirement under extraordinary circumstances that 4 create a situation where the results of administration of the graduation 5 test would reflect a student's impaired sensory, manual, or speaking 6 skills rather than the student's achievement.
+7 8 I. Annual Report in Local Newspaper Adopted 07-15-03 Beginning with the 2002-2003 school year, each district school board must 10 annually publish in the local newspaper, and report in writing to the State 11 Board of Education by September 1 of each year, the following information on 12 the prior school year: 13 the provisions of the law relating to public school student progression and 14 the district school board's policies and procedures on student retention 15 and promotion: 16 by grade, the number and percentage of all students in Grades 3 through 17 10 performing at levels 1 and 2 on the reading portion of the FCAT; 18 by grade, the number and percentage of all students retained in Grades 3 19 20 information on the total number of Grade 3 students who were promoted 21 for good cause by each category of good cause as specified in FS 22 23 1008.25 (6)(b): any revisions to the district school board's policy on student retention and 24 promotion from the prior year.
 FS 1008.25 (8)(b).